 Vietnamese temples are Instagrammable too.
 Look at the Cao Dai Temple in Long Hoa province (see image above).
 The detailed and symmetric columns are just something that camera will never leave uncaptured.

-By the way, I once mentioned Bai Dinh pagoda (see image above) in the Ninh Binh section.
+By the way, I once mentioned the Bai Dinh pagoda (see image above) in the Ninh Binh section.
 I have to tell you that it also has a 10-meter Buddha made of bronze!
 I’ve seen this in person, and all I can say is it is true, one magnificent piece of wonder.

-Pictures of the Caves in Vietnam
+Caves in Vietnam

 Somehow, I’ve got a taste of this awe-inspiring cave in Vietnam.
 In Ninh Binh, I saw a remarkable cave, and it is called Making Wine Cave.
 Inside, you can see hundreds of jars used to contain wine, which is the reminiscent practice of the centuries-old tradition of the locals.